Valerie

 created fibrin-bonded nests that occluded small blood vessels throughout her

 brain, sapping its energy and disturbing its function.
-In 2020, her brain PET
+Her 2020 brain PET scan

 In late 2020 she